ESZlab/Population_genomics/Popillia_japonica/Variant calling/Variant calling.md

 ### Input files
 `Masked.fasta` The genome sequence.
 `Masked.fasta.fai` Its index.
-`bamlist83` List of .bam files from previous step (e.g. XXX.mapped.sort.rmd.q20Ff.bam), one per individual
+`bamlist83` List of .bam files from previous step (e.g. XXX.mapped.sort.rmd.q20Ff.bam), one per individual.
 Genome file, alongside metadata and list of .bam files used, will be publicly available on a dedicated repositoriy on Figshare that accompanies the publication. **NOTE FOR REVIEWERS**: a reviewer's link has been created ad interim and shared with the journal to allow private revision of this material.
 If not available, please contact the journal.
 See manuscript for details.

 ### Commands